CraigIDent/SpliSER/README.md

 <br>

+**An updated (faster) version with is now available on the branch 'speedups' - https://github.com/CraigIDent/SpliSER/tree/speedups**

 SpliSER quantifies the utilisation of splice sites across the genome.
 Generating a Splice-site Strength Estimate (SSE) for each individual site.

 SpliSER has three commands which are used in succession across an analysis: *process*, *combine*, and *output*